 Kidney transplant surgery takes about 3 hours.
 People with diabetes may also have a pancreas transplant done at the same time which usually adds another 3 hours to the surgery.

-Types of Kidney Transplantation Surgery:
+What are Types of Kidney Transplantation Surgery?

 A nephrectomy is the surgical term for the removal of a kidney.
-A healthy kidney intended for donation is normally removed by one of two procedures.
+A healthy kidney intended for donation is normally removed by one of the two procedures.

 Laparoscopic Nephrectomy - A laparoscopic nephrectomy is performed under a general anaesthetic.
 Three or four small abdominal incisions are made in the abdomen to provide access for surgical instruments that are used to detach the kidney and to ligate the blood vessels.
 The intact kidney is enclosed in a bag and removed through an incision or it may be placed in an impermeable sack, morcellated and removed through one of the port sites.
 Laparoscopic Nephrectomy provides patients with a safe and effective way to remove a diseased or cancerous kidney.
 Laparosopic nephrectomy is a minimally invasive technique, which provides patients with less discomfort and equivalent results when compared to the larger incision required with traditional open surgery.